 - Cash Flow from Financing Activities is cash earned or spent in the course of financing your company with loans, lines of credit, or owner’s equity.

 Using the cash flow statement example above, here’s a more detailed look at what each section does, and what it means for your business.

 Cash Flow from Operating Activities

 For most small businesses, Operating Activities will include most of your cash flow.
 That’s because operating activities are what you do to get revenue.
-If you run a pizza shop, it’s is cash you spend on ingredients and labor, and cash you earn from selling pies.
-If you’re a registered massage therapist, Operating Activities is where you see your cash from giving massages, and the cash you spend on rent and utilities.
+If you run a pizza shop, it’s the cash you spend on ingredients and labor, and the cash you earn from selling pies.
+If you’re a registered massage therapist, Operating Activities is where you see your earned cash from giving massages, and the cash you spend on rent and utilities.

 Cash Flow from Operating Activities in our example

 Taking another look at this section, let’s break it down line by line.

 Net income is the total income, after expenses, for the month.
 We get this from the income statement.